 Grand Canyon University: RES-811

-September 30,2020 Dr. Maureen Oates
+September 30,2020

-Title

 Anindividual’s choice to engage in doctoral studies requires that the individual is prepared to delve into an advanced level of studies that requires plenty of focus and determination.
 It is imperative to understand that the enrollment and engagement into a doctoral program is comprised of both the consumption of knowledge and the acquisition of knowledge.
 Through conducting the Annotated Bibliography as well as the Synthesis Worksheet, themes emerged from the three articles that were chosen.When conducting research, especially Qualitative Research, it is imperative that the researcher takes the time to identify emerging themes during the data analyzation process.
 The three articles that were initially chosen were focused on the topic of success in a doctoral program and the steps that a doctoral candidate should take to be successful in this setting.
 The articles that were chosen as the central focus include: The Role of Relationships in the Transition From Doctoral Student to Independent Scholar, (Baker and Pifer, 2011), Conceptualizing Success in Doctoral Education: Perspectives of Faculty in Seven Disciplines: The Review of Higher Education, (Gardner, 2009), and lastly Knowing, Doing, and Becoming: Professional Identity Construction Among Public Affairs Doctoral Students, (Smith and Hatmaker, 2014).
 As previously stated, each of these articles placed an emphasis on the steps that doctoral candidates should take in order to be successful in a doctoral program.
 The way success is measured is also presented in these articles, and lastly, the role that faculty members play in the success of a doctoral candidate was discussed in these articles.

 In their article, Baker and Pifer (2011), focus on the demonstration of the significance of relationships and interactions as related to developing a professional identity while simultaneously transitioning to independence.
 Along the same lines, Gardner (2009) delves into the multiple perspectives of success when one takes the time to examine what is success to a student enrolled in a doctoral program.
 In addition to discussing what success means to different